ShayJordan/shay.github.io/_posts/2025-01-04-twenty-years-of-kuk-sool-part-2.md

 ---
-title: 'Nineteen Years of Kuk Sool: Beyond Black Belt'
+title: 'Twenty Years of Kuk Sool: Beyond Black Belt'
-date: 2023-12-23
+date: 2025-01-04
-permalink: /posts/2023/12/nineteen-years-of-kuk-sool-part-2/
+permalink: /posts/2025/01/twenty-years-of-kuk-sool-part-2/
 tags:
   - Kuk Sool Won
-excerpt: 'Approaching my nineteenth anniversary of training in Kuk Sool, I thought it would be fitting to look back and reflect on my martial arts journey so far.
+excerpt: 'Approaching my twentieth anniversary of training in Kuk Sool, I thought it would be fitting to look back and reflect on my martial arts journey so far.
 This post talks about my training from 2010 upwards.'
 header:
   teaser: KSW-Alison-cropped.png
   overlay_image: KSW-Alison.png